-Mississippi designated the red fox (Vulpes vulpes) as an official mammal symbol of the state in 1997 (the white-tailed deer and the bottlenose dolphin are also mammal symbols of Mississippi).
-The red fox is a member of the canidae family (includes the wolf, coyote and domestic dog).
+Mississippi designated the red fox (Vulpes vulpes) as an official mammal symbol of the state in 1997 (the white-tailed deer and bottlenose dolphin are also mammal symbols of Mississippi; both were adopted in 1974).
+All State Mammals

 The red fox social unit is comprised of either one male and one female and puppies, or a group consisting of one male and several females, and of course the pups.
 In North America the red fox is generally found as a single pair.

 Foxes may dig their own den, but more often they use abandoned woodchuck or American badger burrows.
 Dens are prepared in late winter for the yearly spring litter of generally 5 pups.
 When about twelve weeks old puppies begin to explore their parents' home range independently or with an adult.
 By mid-September or early October the pups begin to disperse, as families maintain well defined, non-overlapping territories.
 Decimating factors include hunting and trapping, road kills, a variety of diseases and parasites, and predators.